Hypnotised (Coldplay song)

 "Hypnotised" is a song by British rock band Coldplay from their EP Kaleidoscope (2017).
 It was released by Parlophone on 2 March 2017 as an excerpt from the EP instead of a single.
 The track was written by all four members of the band, while production was handled by Rik Simpson and Bill Rahko.
-A lyric video directed by Mary Wigmore came out in the same day.
+A lyric video directed by Mary Wigmore came out on the same day.
 In June 2017, Brian Eno created an app available on iOS and Android devices to be played alongside the song to enhance it.
 The song was then followed by the release of "All I Can Think About Is You" and "Aliens", with the latter being a charity single.